Understanding ThreatScope Mobile XTM

 In order to add the View ThreatScope entitlement to a member’s account of a production team, the team leader should follow these steps:

-- Click on Team Management account in the user menu and click the
+- Click on Team Management account in the user menu and click the button to add entitlements.

 A list of the entitlements available for the account will be displayed. - Click the View ThreatScope entitlement.